 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Once Holden comes back to Phoebe's room, she tries to ignore him.
 He assures her he's going to be fine on his ranch in Colorado, and harasses her about a stupid haircut somebody gave her.

-Phoebe counters that Holden never likes anything, which makes him feel (perhaps rightfully so) depressed.
+Phoebe counters that Holden never likes anything, which (1) is true, and (2) makes him depressed.
 She makes him name just one thing he likes a lot.

 Or a boy he knew at Elkton Hills named James Castle, a "skinny little weak-looking guy" who called someone else (Phil) conceited.
 Phil and his entourage did something "repulsive" to try to make James take it back; instead of apologizing, James jumped out the window and killed himself.

-Holden remembers that James was wearing his (Holden's) turtleneck sweater at the time.
-And the guys that were harassing James didn't even have to go to jail.
+James was wearing his (Holden's) turtleneck sweater at the time, and the guys that were harassing James didn't even have to go to jail.

 Since Phoebe's still waiting for an answer about what he really likes, Holden says "Allie."

-Phoebe counters that Allie's dead, and that shouldn't count, but Holden says you don't stop liking somebody just because they die.
+Allie's dead, so that shouldn't count—but Holden says you don't stop liking somebody just because they die.
 Besides, he also likes sitting there with her.

-Phoebe doesn't think that should count, either.
+Nope, that apparently doesn't count either.
 She wants to know what he wants to be, like a lawyer or a scientist or something.